-In our last blog we spoke about the advantages of data integration at an enterprise level.
+In our last blog Top Reasons to Choose Data Integration, it’s Benefits and Issues we spoke about the advantages of data integration at an enterprise level.
 As mentioned data integration can be tricky, we faced many issues on a data integration projects for few of our large clients.
 Sometimes issues which might look minor becomes a major challenge.
 In this blog we are going to share with you how we faced an issue in migration of diacritical (á) Character and how we resolved the same.

 Most of us have faced this issue several times in any data base migration.
-Below are some excerpt on how we faced this issue and what we did to resolve the same.
+Below are some excerpts on how we faced this issue and what we did to resolve the same.

 - For all the tables having varchar as data type we need to change to nvarchar but before that we need to drop the index (which is present for all the tables) then change the datatype and create the index again.